AdrianBZG/llama-multimodal-vqa/README.md

 The dataset should be in the format of a JSON file with entries for conversations (textual instructions) and image URIs (visual condition).
 See [this](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K) for an example.

-For example, the dataset could look like this:
+The dataset should look like this:

 ```
 [